cawarwick/Suite2p-Output-Processor/README.md

 # Grouped-Z-projector
 Make a grouped-Z projection of files too large to fit into ram.
+If you want to do some averaging, but the entire recording is too large to fit into RAM, you can take the Suite2p output (which is a bunch of smaller TIFFs) and this will open each of the TIFFs, average them, and then resave them.
+This significantly reduces the size of the data for manual viewing and doesn't require you to load the entire recording into RAM to do the grouped Z function.
+This is mostly just for visualization and/or ROI selection/refinement.
 _____________________________________________________________________________________________

 Things to do before using are the same as here: https://github.com/cawarwick/ThorStackSplitter